binkley/kotlin-rational/README.md

 Much of the code assumes the rational is in simplest terms (proper form).
 The `Rational.new` factory method ensures this.

-### GCD vs LCM

-There are several places that might use LCM (_eg_, dividing rationals).
-This code relies on the factory constructor (`Rational.new`) to use GCM for reducing rationals to simplest form.

 ### Identity of constants

 Rather than check numerator and denominator throughout for special values,